What is a Home Reversion Plan?

 The amount of money you can raise tends to be higher than with a lifetime mortgage but depends on your age – the older you are the more money you can get.

-In addition, the majority of lifetime mortgage and home reversion providers are members of the Equity Release Council, giving you extra protection.
+All lifetime mortgage and home reversion providers are members of the Equity Release Council, giving you extra protection.

 Before you decide whether equity release is right for you in any form, you should talk to the experts, look at the alternatives and understand the options available to you.
 You can also use the equity release calculator to see how much money you could get.